mui/material-ui/docs/src/pages/premium-themes/premium-themes.md

 ---
-title: React Themes built by or curated by the Material-UI Team
+title: React Themes built by or curated by the Material-UI's creators
-description: Our collection of templates include themes to build an admin, dashboard, landing page, e-commerce site, application, and more.
 ---

 # Premium Themes

+<p class="description">Our collection of templates include themes to build an admin, dashboard, landing page, e-commerce site, application, and more.</p>

-<p class="description">React Themes & Template built by or curated by Material-UI's creators.</p>
+React Themes & Template built by or curated by Material-UI's creators.

 {{"demo": "pages/premium-themes/PremiumThemes.js", "hideHeader": true}}